NB x GMCL x ECB- Banner-01 1200.png

 10.2.1.3.2.1.

-by the date of the match in question the following player types must have played in at least four matches (league or cup but not GMCL20) for the team concerned in the current season.
+By the date of the match in question the following player types must have played in at least four matches (league or cup but not GMCL20) for the team concerned in the current season.

 10.2.1.3.2.1.1.